12 Genius Travel Gadgets for New Zealand

 Travel gadgets that you didn’t know you needed…

 … Until now!
 Yes, these travel gadgets are so ridiculously genius!
 Make your gap year in New Zealand a breeze with the helping hand of a solar panel backpack, a filtration drinking straw, and a, erm, stained underpants safe?
-Whether it’s to keep your valuables safe or charge your phone in dire situations, we have listed all the a the must-have travel gadgets for New Zealand!
+Whether it’s to keep your valuables safe or charge your phone in dire situations, we have listed all the must-have travel gadgets for New Zealand!

 Some of these gadgets will be a life-saver out on a hike or when hostel resources are scarce, whereas some gadgets are so funny we can’t resist sharing them with you anyway.
 So add a few more handy travel gadgets to your backpack and you’ll be ready for the ultimate backpacking trip in New Zealand!